Gas Water Heaters – The Pros and Cons

 The Pros and Cons of Heat Pump Water Heaters

 Heat pump water heaters are somewhat unique.
 Unlike gas or electric heaters, they don’t generate any heat themselves.
-Instead, they use the heat provided by your HVAC system’s heat pump to heat water.
-These water heaters work best in homes and businesses that regularly use their heat pump.
+Instead, they heat water with the heat provided by your HVAC system’s heat pump.
+These water heaters work best in homes and businesses that use their heat pump regularly.
 If you live somewhere warm or have a heat pump, then a heat pump water heater isn’t for you.
 That said, heat pump water heaters have their pros and cons, including: Advantages of Heat Pump Water Heaters- High energy efficiency ratings

 - They’re safer to use than any other type of water heater